“I will lie down and sleep in peace, for You alone, O Lord, make me dwell in safety.”

 When things “bug” me, I too need to come to You, my Shepherd.
 Lying down to go to sleep, all the worries of the day return to replay in my mind.
 There have been nights I hardly slept, anxious about my circumstances and what I would do.
 But when I give them over to You, Lord, You give me a new perspective.
 I see things differently.

 You show me ways to deal with things, solutions I couldn’t have imagined.
 Or tell me to stand aside and You will handle it for me.
 Or help me forget about it and move on.
-Or maybe You do not change my circumstances, but Your presence gives me the strength to bear if. give me peace, so I can sleep.
+Or maybe You do not change my circumstances, but Your presence gives me the strength to bear it.
+You give me peace, so I can sleep.

 Thank You for being my Good Shepherd.
 Remind me to take advantage of the peace and safety You offer me.